hyperledger-labs/orion-server/docs/getting-started/queries/gosdk/complex-data-query.md

 }
 ```

-To query data, we need to call `Execute()` method of the object from above.
+To query data, we need to call the `Execute()` method of the object from above.

 <details>
 <summary> Pre-requisite: Create db3 with index, provide read-write permission on db3 to Alice, write sample data for queries</summary>